Mubarak1A/alx-backend-javascript/0x00-ES6_basic/README.md

 <strong>2-arrow.js</strong> - Rewrite the following standard function to use ES6’s arrow syntax of the function add (it will be an anonymous function after)

 <strong>3-default-parameter.js</strong> - Condense the internals of the following function to 1 line - without changing the name of each function/variable.

+<strong>4-rest-parameter.js</strong> - Modify the following function to return the number of arguments passed to it using the rest parameter syntax